 What I Value

 Firstly let me thank you for taking the time to read this.
 My name is Navin and I am the memory maker at Shooting Spree Photography.
 I won't bore you with too much information about me.
 Instead, let me share with you my core beliefs that I have built Shooting Spree Photography upon.
 The first and most important aspect of being your photographer is for me to connect with you and to know your special love story so that I can create memories that are true to the both of you.
 I have always valued all my relationships, be it family, friends or professional relationships.
 Your relationship with me will be one I value as well.
 I do not see this solely as a job.
 I see this as a relationship.
-Just ask my past clients who have now become friends :)

 Having seen a fair few weddings as a photographer, I have put together some recommendations you can choose to consider for your wedding day.